albadvg/albadvg/README.md

 👯 I'm looking to collaborate on anything involving graphic and web design.
 📫  You can reach me at azulentagrafica@gmail.com

-👂🌿🐄 Also...I always feel curious about animals and plants.
+👂🌿🐄 Also...I always feel curious about animals and plants 🌺🌿👂